 Molasses Cookies

-Molasses is the primary ingredient in this recipe however, pairing brown sugar with it enhances the chewy texture, and amplifies the spiced flavour.
+Molasses is the primary ingredient in this recipe however, pairing brown sugar with it enhances the chewy texture, and amplifies the spiced flavor.

 FAQs: Does Brown Sugar Matter in Cookies?